haoxj123/WFDC-real-time-semantic-segmentation/README.md

 opencv 4.2
 # Dataset

-Save the dataset in the path "/dataset/cityscapes/..." and other datasets are placed in corresponding folders, such as "/dataset/camvid/..."
+Save the dataset in the path "/dataset/cityscapes/..."

+Other datasets are placed in corresponding folders, such as "/dataset/camvid/..."
 # Train
 training model:

 python train.py --dataset  --max_epochs 1200 --input_size 512,1024 --lr 4.5e-2 --batch_size 6 --classes 19 --gpus 0 or 1

 # Test model
 python test.py --dataset   --batch_size 1 --checkpoint "The path of the trained weights"